Skip to content

 • Expect longer runtime while nodes pull RKE2 images and CNI settles.

-• Check the step evidence ansible.log for Start rke2-server / Start rke2-agent progression.
+• Check the step run record ansible.log for Start rke2-server / Start rke2-agent progression.

 • If this remains consistently slow, increase VM sizing (recommended baseline: control-plane 4 vCPU / 8 GiB, worker 2 vCPU / 4 GiB) and verify registry egress/DNS performance.